Shafzilla/OOP-Java-MachineLearning/Readme.md

 This application implements the following functionalities:

-1.  **Loan Approval Prediction:** Users can input values for the four features (Has Good Credit, Has Stable Job, Has Debt, Has Collateral) via dropdown menus and receive a percentage probability of their loan application being accepted.
+1.  **Loan Approval Prediction:** Users can input values for the four features (Has Good Credit, Has Stable Job, Has Debt, Has Collateral) with dropdown menus and receive a percentage probability of their loan application being accepted.
 2.  **Dynamic Model Training:** The predictive model can be trained (or retrained) directly from the `application_data.csv` file by clicking the "Train" button.
 This reads the dataset and calculates the probability rules based on the frequency of outcomes for each input permutation.
 3.  **Data Expansion:** Users can add new examples to the training dataset.
 By selecting values for all four features *and* the known outcome ("Application Accepted"), users can click "Save" to append this new entry to the `application_data.csv` file.
 The model is automatically retrained after saving.
 4.  **Accuracy Evaluation:** The application assesses the predictor's accuracy.
 When "Train" is clicked, it internally trains a model on the first 150 rows of data and then tests its predictions against the next 50 rows, displaying the calculated accuracy percentage on the GUI.